Doteveryone/mobile-browser-prototyping-kit/README.md

 </div>
 ```

 The content of the attribute (in this case `home`) is the name of this screen.
 You will have to use this name whenever you want to open this particular screen.
+You can use any HTML tag you want, not just `div`.

 #### Opening a screen